jhonnjc15/jhonnjc15.github.io/src/content/homepage/en/index.md

 ---
 banner:
-  title: "Featured journey"
+  title: "Paqari: where science and community help ideas grow"
-  content: "Paqari: where science and community help ideas grow.
-Explore our open lab that blends hands-on learning, technology, and creativity to build sustainable solutions together."
+  content: "Explore our open lab that blends hands-on learning, technology, and creativity to build sustainable solutions together."
   image: /images/banner-img.png
   button:
     label: Learn more about us